EchoAlign: Bridging Generative and Discriminative Learning under Noisy Labels: Analysis

-\textbf{Analyzing Feature Similarity Distributions} \quad In this study, we address the challenges of instance modification which can induce distribution shifts between the training and test sets.
+\textbf{Analyzing Feature Similarity Distributions} \quad In this study, we address the challenges of instance modification, which can induce distribution shifts between the training and test sets.
 Preserving clean original instances is crucial to mitigating these shifts.
-Existing sample selection methods (\emph{e.g.}, small loss~\citep{han2018co}) often falter under complex label noise conditions, such as instance-dependent noise, necessitating a more precise selection strategy.
-To this end, we find an interesting phenomenon: Clean samples generally exhibit higher similarity between features of original and modified images, indicating minimal semantic and label changes after modification, whereas noisy samples display lower similarity due to significant semantic and label adjustments.
+Existing sample selection methods (\emph{e.g.}, small loss \cite{han2018co}) often falter under complex label noise conditions, such as instance-dependent noise, necessitating a more precise selection strategy.
+To this end, we find an interesting phenomenon: Clean samples generally exhibit higher similarity between features of original and modified images, indicating minimal semantic and label changes after modification, whereas samples suspected to be noisy tend to yield lower similarity, which is consistent with larger semantic and label adjustments.
 Utilizing the feature similarity distributions between original and modified instances emerges as a robust tool for enhancing sample selection accuracy.
 These distinctions are visually represented in Figure~\ref{feature_similarity}.

-The similarity is computed using the CLIP ViT-B-32 feature extractor~\citep{radford2021learning} on the CIFAR-10 dataset with 30\% instance-dependent noise.
-We use ControlNet~\citep{zhang2023adding} to modify instances.
-The black dashed line indicates the sample threshold achievable by the previous best method at 96\% accuracy~\citep{Yang2022bayeslabel}.
+The similarity is computed using the CLIP ViT-B-32 feature extractor~\cite{radford2021learning} on the CIFAR-10 dataset with 30\% instance-dependent noise.
+We use ControlNet~\cite{zhang2023adding} to modify instances.
+The black dashed line indicates the sample threshold achievable by the previous best method at 96\% accuracy~\cite{Yang2022bayeslabel}.
 In contrast, EchoSelect, at 96\% accuracy, can retain the samples in the yellow section.
-In environments with 30\% instance-dependent noise, EchoSelect retains nearly twice the number of samples at 99\% accuracy.
+In environments with 30\% instance-dependent noise, EchoSelect retains nearly twice as many samples at 99\% accuracy.
 Statistical validation using the Kolmogorov-Smirnov test confirmed significant differences in the distributions (p-value < 0.001), demonstrating the utility of feature similarity as a robust metric for identifying clean samples within noisy datasets.